 Synopsis: On Black Friday 2015, REI decided to shut all 149 of its store doors, process no online sales and pay all 12,287 employees to take the day off and head outside instead.
-The underlying concept focused less on direct promotion than highlighting consumer choice, which in this case meant the decision to spend time in the outdoors rather than using the now-infamous holiday as a race to find the best deals.
+The underlying concept focused on highlighting consumer choice, which in this case meant the decision to spend time in the outdoors rather than using the now-infamous holiday as a race to find the best deals.
 More than 175 national and local organizations joined the movement, and an estimated 1.4 million people participated in outdoor excursions via the hashtag #OptOutside.
 One year later, more than 700 organizations and 6 million people participated.

 SIMMS, S.O.S.
 (Save Our Streams)

 Synopsis: Many of America’s iconic rivers are threatened by mining, pollution, closure and more.
 SIMMS Save Our Streams (S.O.S.) program raises awareness of – and gives back to – these waterways.

 The S.O.S. campaign began in April 2017.
 Each month, a new waterway is showcased along with a limited-edition S.O.S. tee-shirt–each one designed for a much-loved American river.
 A portion of the proceeds from each sale go to organizations working to protect and preserve these rivers for all of us to enjoy.
 Along with shirts, Simms aims to host 2-4 local events in each local community surrounding the waterway to raise awareness of conservation issues.
 To date, Simms has showcased the Yellowstone River, Boundary Waters Canoe Area, and Smith River, and plans to continue the program into 2018.

 Location: Salt Lake City, UT